jimhall/TestBlog4/_posts/2020-05-04-github-pages-part-one.md

 - Clone a copy of the repo onto the desktop you will develop on
 - Install a copy of Jekyll on your local system and all the plug-ins being used.
 This includes getting Ruby up and running.
-- Create your content and use you browser to view how the pages are rendering and when satisfied push/upload the content to GitHub and make sure it works there
+- Create your content and use your browser to view how the pages are rendering and when satisfied push/upload the content to GitHub and make sure it works there